homanchou/xr/book/build-your-own-webvr-site.md

 ## Event Driven Architecture

 By now you might be noticing a pattern that is emerging.
 We've been very focused on the message payloads that we create.
-In fact, messages are at the core of this design architecture.
+In fact, messages are at the core of this design architecture:

-- Design an message describing some domain event
+- Design a message describing some domain event
 - Send the message to the client
 - Create a system that listens to the message and have Babylon.js modify the 3D scene in some way